kmartinez/wot-marketing/material/wot_explainer_notes.md

     - to save time, suggest not reading out the questions individually
     - The "context" question is a little vague, I suggest replacing it with a couple more concrete questions: what units do you use, are you an instance of a class of devices, et.
     - small English fixes
+    -KM: relationship to other Things? not sure what that means

 ## Scene 11
 ![Scene11](script_images/Scene11.png)